Family Medicine Residency – Big Stone Gap

 - Our residents have opportunities to do rotations a short distance away at Bristol Regional Medical Center and Holston Valley Medical Center.
 Both Holston Valley Medical Center and Bristol Regional Medical Center provide high quality medical care and both have continued to be recognized among the nations’ best hospitals.
 Holston Valley most recently was named a Top 50 Cardiovascular Hospital by IBM Watson Health, the fifth time HVMC has received this award.

 - We have the ability to form your experience here during completion of your residency to match your career goals after residency whether your plans are for fellowship training, hospitalist medicine or outpatient medicine.
 Our Graduates have went on to attend Fellowship programs in both Geriatrics and Sports Medicine, Practice rural medicine in outpatient clinics and as hospitalists in both rural hospitals such as LPH and larger hospitals like BRMC and HVMC.

 - We Focus on Wellness of our Residents offering a multitude of resources and support including a Faculty Mentoring program in which the resident is assigned a faculty member who will follow with them throughout residency and are available for assessment of wellness, recommendations and to help with Resident scholarly activity.

 - We have great program faculty, some who have been involved with the program since it started in July 2009.
 Many physicians who have completed Lonesome Pine Hospital Family Medicine Residency Program found they just couldn’t help but to stay in the area due to both the relationships formed during residency and their love for the area and have remained involved with and loyal to the program and it’s residents.

-I invite you to review our website and our video for further information and if you feel this is a program you are interested in being a part of then we also interested.
+I invite you to review our website and our video for further information and if you feel this is a program you are interested in being a part of then we are also interested.

 Ashley McGuire DO